well1791/belief-systems/chapters/chapter01.md

 Something interesting about systems is that, if you dare to push a single change in an existing system, depending on the change it may affect dramatically a lot more systems.
 Just imagine what would happen if we remove a couple of letters from the alphabet?
 It would trigger a lot of changes across all existing documents written in that particular language, and by documents, I mean everything that we can use to write and read characters or symbols; things like paper, software, stones, etc.
 That just demonstrates the fact that most of the systems we learn are built on top of multiple other systems; like a hospital that depends on specialized doctors but also, the building requires designers, architects, constructors, and all of them depend on communication.

+The importance of communication relies for the most part on being as clear as possible, which implies no ambiguity at all.
+Also, as systems can be applied through interaction, it's the same system that proves us if the understanding is real and valid, this is, as we all understand the same system, then we all expect what the system expects to happen.

+### A broken belief system

+Before we close this chapter, here is a question for you.
+Up to this point, have you ever thought about what would happen if you take two words from two different belief systems and use them together without realizing it?
+Think of the answer as the result of trying to mix oil and water, it does not mix.
+My observation on this matter is that, if two belief systems overlap in definitions, we must always stick entirely to one belief system and reject the other, otherwise, we will end up with a broken world view of reality; or in other words a real but invalid belief system.

+The legal age is a good example of a broken system.
+In Ecuador, the legal age for anyone to be considered an adult must start from 18 years old.
+But, what does it mean for anyone to become an adult?
+Let's consider the driver's license, for anyone to be legally able to drive a card, there is a process that evaluates if a person is capable of bearing with such responsibility.
+The reason we have that process is that we want all people to be aware of the risk that involves using a car, and the risk is for everyone even for people not using a car.
+I think we could agree that for pretty much all possible titles we want to apply the same principle.
+If we talk about someone getting the title of doctor in medicine or an architect, the less we want is someone not knowing what he is doing.
+When we think about the legal age, there is no process, there is no evaluation, there is no course.
+So, What are all the expectations for anyone that becomes an adult?
+What are all the duties and responsibilities that an adult must be aware of?
+I can tell from my experience that the age doesn't qualify anyone to be considered a legal adult.
+I would even say that nowadays there is a lot of people who are above the legal age and is not capable of taking the decisions of an adult, they don't act like adults, there are even people that it is not able to take full responsibility for their own life.
+This kind of issue should cause a huge concern in society because of this false expectation of adulthood.

+The meaning of "adult" is frequently split into two main ideas: physically adult and mentally adult.
+I think this is problematic because a non-mentally adult should not apply for the benefits of a legal adult because he is not aware of the responsibilities he should bear, instead, someone else must take responsibility of that person, so, following this line of thought I conclude that a non-mentally adult shouldn't be treated as an adult at all.
+Think about this, as adults, we could vote or not for the next president but, if some person is voting for anyone with no intention of caring who is he voting for, How can you expect social consciousness?
+The intention of voting is what makes the voting fair but, a non-mentally adult voting shouldn't count in the process because he has no intention of contributing to his nation.
+Now, imagine the difference if we only allow voting for people who care about his nation.

+Ok, let's analyze what we have here, on one side we have people making sure that every legal title is valid, and on the other hand we have people defending the idea of adults at a certain age.
+We could rephrase both ideas like this:

+  * Assign a title based on the ability to take responsibility.
+  * Assign a title based on age.

+Both lines of thought are different defines a different system on their own, as a result, both systems overlap on the way they allow people to act in society.
+So, there is an ambiguity on the way that our legal constitution assigns titles, and our task here is to determine which system works best.
+As I said already this dilemma lefts us with a broken belief system, we believe in the system because that's how the world works, but at the same time, this system is broken due to the way it defines some methods of social interaction.

+There are a lot of different cases of broken belief systems, however, being able to recognize the problem allows us to act proactively against it.

 ### Conclusion

 Let's recap a bit about the content of this chapter:

-  * The problem of ambiguity can be subtle but still profound, in the end, it all depends on perspective.
+  * The problem of ambiguity can be subtle but still profound, it's important to recognize perspectives.
-  * Perception is our interface to reality, it doesn't define reality but it helps us interact with it.
-However, perception alone is not enough.
+  * Perception is interface that help us interact with reality but, it's not totally reliable.
-  * All systems are interactive, also, we can test the reality of them with interaction.
+  * Reality is interactive, interaction is perceptible.
+  * Systems could be a combination of real or unreal and valid or invalid.
-  * We can be part of a system without eve knowing about it.
+  * We can be part of a system without even knowing about it.
-  * Systems could be built one upon another.

 Next, let's connect the dots.
-We depend on our perceptions to associate reality, now it's thanks to "perception" that we can discover existing systems, also, if we were to create a new system, it's thanks to "perception" too that we can communicate with each other.
+We depend on our perceptions to associate reality, now it's thanks to "perception" that we can discover existing systems, also, if we were to create a new system, it's thanks to "perception" too that we can communicate such system.
 But, the problem of communication may involve ambiguity, for those cases, it's important to assess if we're understanding what the sender is intentionally trying to transmit.
 Now, assuming that we were understanding correctly then, we could test that knowledge using interaction based on the expected results that the same knowledge proposes as valid.
-If we don't assess our knowledge we could fall into the trap of believing things that could be real but invalid, or even worse believe in unreal things.
+If we don't assess our knowledge we could fall into the trap of believing things that could be real but invalid, or even worse believe in unreal and invalid things.

-> A belief system is a systematic set of beliefs that defines a world view of reality.
+Finally, at this point, I think this is the best definition I came up with for what a belief system means.
+A belief system is a systematic set of beliefs that defines a world view of reality.

-Before we close this chapter, here is a question for you.
-Have you ever thought about what would happen if you take two words from two different belief systems and use them together without realizing it?
-Think of the answer as the result of trying to mix oil and water, it simply won't make sense.
-This is what happens most of the time when two people have a debate from different perspectives, both assume the same definitions of words for both sides and that is a bad assumption.
-My observation on this matter is that, if two belief systems overlap in definitions, we must always stick entirely to one belief system and reject the other, otherwise, we will end up with a broken belief system; or in other words is a broken world view of reality, which may explain the big issues of society nowadays.

-The legal age is a good example of a broken system.
-In Ecuador, the legal age for anyone to be considered an adult and responsible for adulthood is 18 years old.

 [Chapter 02 - How do we develop a belief system?](chapter02.md#how-do-we-develop-a-belief-system)